 - Developing medico-legal training for healthcare professionals to better conduct examinations, collect evidence, and testify

-- Developing the first ever legal research database in the region capable of analyzing and tracking institutionalized discrimination against women and girls in the judicial system.
+- Developing the first ever legal research database and data dashboard in the region capable of analyzing and tracking institutionalized discrimination against women and girls in the judicial system.

 Your support has already resulted in: